Magic Knight Rayearth: Anime

-The anime series aired first on Japan's Yomiuri TV and on NNS in Tokyo on October 17, 1994, and ended on November 27, 1995.
-It was directed by Toshihiro Hirano and co-produced by Yomiuri TV and Tokyo Movie Shinsha (now TMS Entertainment).
+The anime series aired first on Yomiuri Television and other NNS stations in Japan on October 17, 1994, and ended on November 27, 1995.
+It was directed by Toshihiro Hirano and co-produced by YTV and Tokyo Movie Shinsha (now TMS Entertainment).
 The anime had 2 seasons, lasting 49 episodes altogether.

-The TV series was licensed in the U.S. twice, first by The Ocean Group and second by Media Blasters and was dubbed by Bang Zoom!
-Entertainment.
+The TV series was licensed in the U.S. twice, first by The Ocean Group, which was supposed to air on Fox Kids in a test pilot run in the 1990s, and second by Media Blasters and was dubbed by Bang Zoom!
+Entertainment from 1999 to 2000.

 The anime series was also aired on the Philippine television network ABS-CBN in 1996, dubbed in Tagalog and airing every Sunday at 9:00 am for the first season and 10:30 am for the second season in 1997.
 It was popular with Filipino female children and became one of the Philippines' highest-rated anime series of the 20th century, helping to revitalize Filipino interest in anime.
 It was later aired on GMA Network on November 26, 2001, but on a weekday basis and with a Tagalog dub produced by Telesuccess Productions.

 It was released on both VHS and DVD.
 Discotek Media re-released the series on DVD and Blu-ray on January 31, 2017.
 Anime Limited announced that they had acquired the series for release in the United Kingdom and Ireland.

+A new anime project was announced to celebrate the 30th anniversary of the anime series on July 2, 2024.
+It was later confirmed to be a remake television series that is set to premiere in 2026 on TV Asahi and its affiliates.